-For investments at fair value through equity, a significant or prolonged decline in the fair value of the security below its cost is considered to be objective evidence of impairment.
+For investments at fair value through other comprehensive income, a significant or prolonged decline in the fair value of the security below its cost is considered to be objective evidence of impairment.

-When an investment at fair value through equity is considered to be impaired, cumulative gains or losses previously recognized in equity are reclassified to the consolidated income statement / statement of policyholders' revenue and expenses for the year.
+When an investment at fair value through other comprehensive income is considered to be impaired, cumulative gains or losses previously recognized in equity are reclassified to the consolidated income statement / statement of policyholders' revenue and expenses for the year.